spiffe/tornjak/docs/user-management.md

 `
 ```

-This will start a Tornjak server on `http://localhost:3000`
+This will start a Tornjak frontend on `http://localhost:3000`
 Please be patient, as it might take a few minutes to compile and start the server.

 For a cloud deployment change the URLs accordingly using the cloud provider ingress.